PLEASE READ THE FOLLOWING BEFORE DELVING INTO THE STORY!

 I'm not going to include stuff that'll break the story.
 (OP characters/skills)

-I have read the LN's up to 21.
-I check canon events and rules by Wiki Mods so I don't destroy Aneko's universe accidentally.
+I have read the LN's up to 22 (so all of them currently).
+I check canon events and rules with individuals so I don't destroy Aneko's universe accidentally.
 I also have this proofread by several individuals.
-Most notably Cannonjet and Norinthemanwonder.
+Most notably Norinthemanwonder.

 Now, 63 chapters is a daunting read (it's even more daunting to write) and it's still ongoing with Diligence.
 If you want an idea of what you're getting into before dedicating your time to reading, I recommend looking up the TVTropes page for this fic.
 All you have to do is search "Hope of the Shield Hero" on Google, and it'll be one of the first results to come up.

 If you have any further questions, you can find me on Discord.
-Just google "Shield Hero Discord" and it'll be the server that has 17k+ members.
-There, you can find me in the channel #shield-fanfics under Allen Blaster.
-Do be warned, I prefer to discuss coffee shop AUs and the like.
-I'm of the opinion that this fandom could honestly use more stories like that instead of power wank SI's, fifth-hero fics that don't change anything, long wordy what-ifs written by a stupid canon bitch... oh... crap...
+My Username ID is Allen Blaster#4569.
+Do be warned, I prefer to discuss coffee shop AUs and the like instead of hero-replacement stories or the like.
+I'm of the opinion that this fandom could honestly use more stories like that instead of power wank SI's, fifth-hero fics that don't change anything, hero replacement fics meant only to get the OC banging the hero's main girl, long wordy what-ifs written by a stupid canon bitch with an online temper problem...

-Welp, with all this out of the way, I hope you, whoever you are, enjoy this long wordy what-if story written by yours truly.
-Good luck!
+Welp, with all this out of the way, I hope you, whoever you are, enjoy this long wordy what-if story written by this bitch of an author.

 Summary: Naofumi Iwatani, the Shield Hero, was summoned to Melromarc.
 Everything looked great... until he overheard his fellow heroes talking about parties sharing experience from kills.
 He then finds out some stuff from his help guide that Myne hadn't told him about.
 In going to Myne to ask his questions, he eavesdrops on her conversation with a nun from the Church of the Three Heroes and learns about a plot against him.
 Betrayed, not wanting to stay and be arrested for a crime he never committed, he runs away from the Capital.
 Now a criminal on the run, Naofumi has to do his best to avoid the Church, the King, and his daughter outside the waves.
 And trust someone who, slave or not, will help him to overcome his own trials and pains past and present; restoring that which he thought he'd lost long ago.